qhzhang95/qhzhang95.github.io/_pages/about.md

 ---
 permalink: /
-title: "Qihang Zhang's Homepage"
+title: "Homepage Qihang Zhang"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 [Qihang Zhang](https://www.bme.cuhk.edu.hk/new/zhangqihang.php) is a Research Assistant Professor at [Laser Metrology and Biomedicine (LAMB) Lab](https://www.lambcuhk.org/), The Chinese University of Hong Kong.
-His research interests focus on physical models, advanced AI algorithms and applications of optical scattering phenomena.
+His research interests focus on physical models, advanced AI algorithms and applications of computational scattering optics.

 News
 ------